News

 At the traditional organic reception on the opening evening of the International Green Week, all speakers, from German Environment Minister Carsten Schneider (SPD) to German State Secretary for Agriculture Markus Schick (CSU) to Ophelia Nick, Member of the German Parliament (Greens), addressed the ongoing EU deregulation of new genetic engineering (NGT).

-Minister Rainer speaks at length but contradictorily about NGT
+Minister Rainer speaks at length, but contradictorily, about NGT

-On the same day, German Agriculture Minister Alois Rainer (CSU) also spoke more publicly than ever before about NGT in an interview, albeit in a rather contradictory manner.
+On the same day, German Agriculture Minister Alois Rainer (CSU) also spoke publicly in more detail than ever before about NGT in an interview, albeit in a rather contradictory manner.
 On the one hand, he believes that NGT does not belong to "classical green genetic engineering", but on the other hand, he says he would still have liked to have achieved "business-to-business" labelling for NGT in the trilogue and wants organic farming to continue to be able to operate "completely GMO-free".

-As it has done for many years, VLOG also used the International Green Week 2026 to hold a series of background debates with relevant German politicians and stakeholders, including Lower Saxony's Minister of Agriculture Miriam Staudte (Greens), State Secretaries Jochen Flasbarth and Carsten Träger (both SPD) from the Federal Ministry for the Environment, Sabine Kurtz (CDU), State Secretary for Agriculture in Baden-Württemberg , the Chairman of the Bundestag Agriculture Committee Herrmann Färber (CDU), the Working Group on Food and Agriculture of the SPD Bundestag parliamentary group, Member of the European Parliament Martin Häusling (Greens), Bavarian State Parliament Member Laura Weber and Saxony State Parliament Member Wolfram Günther (both Greens), as well as the Vice-Presidents of the Federal Agency for Nature Conservation (BfN, Thomas Graner) and the Federal Institute for Risk Assessment (BfR, Tewes Tralau).
+As we have done for many years, VLOG also used the International Green Week 2026 to hold a series of background debates with relevant German politicians and stakeholders, including Lower Saxony's Minister of Agriculture Miriam Staudte (Greens), State Secretaries Jochen Flasbarth and Carsten Träger (both SPD) from the Federal Ministry for the Environment, Sabine Kurtz (CDU), State Secretary for Agriculture in Baden-Württemberg, the Chairman of the Bundestag Agriculture Committee Herrmann Färber (CDU), the Working Group on Food and Agriculture of the SPD Bundestag parliamentary group, Member of the European Parliament Martin Häusling (Greens), Bavarian State Parliament Member Laura Weber and Saxony State Parliament Member Wolfram Günther (both Greens), as well as the Vice-Presidents of the Federal Agency for Nature Conservation (BfN, Thomas Graner) and the Federal Institute for Risk Assessment (BfR, Tewes Tralau).

 Shortly before the International Green Week, Greenpeace published a comprehensive GMO supermarket check with a focus on NGT, and VLOG, together with numerous other associations and organisations from various sectors, issued a joint resolution calling on politicians to maintain the GMO labelling requirement.